mterczynski/kulki/README.md

-# kulki
+# Kulki
-My version of popular game called kulki/color lines.
-I used my own implementation of A* pathfinding algorithm.
+My version of a game called Kulki/Color lines.
+I've used my own implementation of A* pathfinding algorithm.

 <img src="./assets/projectPreview.PNG">